Cologne: Railway

 Cologne has a railway service with Deutsche Bahn InterCity and ICE-trains stopping at Köln Hauptbahnhof (Cologne Main Station), Köln Messe/Deutz and Cologne/Bonn Airport.
 ICE and TGV Thalys high-speed trains link Cologne with Amsterdam, Brussels (in 1h47, 9 departures/day) and Paris (in 3h14, 6 departures/day).
 There are frequent ICE trains to other German cities, including Frankfurt am Main and Berlin.
 ICE trains to London via the Channel Tunnel were planned for 2013.

 The Cologne Stadtbahn operated by Kölner Verkehrsbetriebe (KVB) is an extensive light rail system that is partially underground and serves Cologne and a number of neighbouring cities.
 It evolved from the tram system.
 Nearby Bonn is linked by both the Stadtbahn and main line railway trains, with occasional recreational boats on the Rhine.
 Düsseldorf is also linked by S-Bahn trains, which are operated by Deutsche Bahn.

 The Rhine-Ruhr S-Bahn has 5 lines which cross Cologne.
 The S13/S19 runs 24/7 between Cologne Hbf and Cologne/Bonn airport.

 Buses

-There are frequent buses covering most of the city and surrounding suburbs, and Eurolines coaches to London via Brussels.
+There are frequent buses covering most of the city and surrounding suburbs.
+Long distance buses are offered by FlixBus.